AndreRenaud/simple_options/README.md

 Build: [![CircleCI](https://circleci.com/gh/AndreRenaud/option_parser.svg?style=svg)](https://circleci.com/gh/AndreRenaud/option_parser)

-Option Parser is a minimal command line arguments parsing library designed to provide minimal argument parsing without in a single function call.
+Option Parser is a minimal command line arguments parsing library designed to provide minimal argument parsing in a single function call - no need to iterate over the arguments/getopt.
 It is designed for simple command line utilities (or in-built CLI-style commands) with standard command line behaviour.

-It supports both single-character short, and multi-character long style arguments, ie: `-f filename` or `--file filename`
+It supports both single-character short, and multi-character long style arguments, ie: `-f filename` or `--file filename`.

-It also provides some utility functions for automatically breaking down a single.
+It also provides some utility functions for automatically breaking down a single line of text into the whitespace separate arguments of a typical command line application.
+A simple --help style feature is built in, displaying standard usage behaviour.

 It works with standard argc/argv values from main, but does not assume any stdio access.
 It makes no stdio printf/fprintf calls, and as such is